A Father’s Right To His Children

 How do you know how to pick a family law lawyer that will fight for the father’s rights and win?

-No lawyer can guarantee or promise an outcome in a family law case.
-If an attorney does offer a guarantee or promise, you should hang up the phone immediately or leave that person’s office because he or she is clearly willing to lie to you in an effort to be hired for your case.
+No lawyer can guarantee or promise any specific outcome in a family law case.
+If an attorney does offer a guarantee or promise, you should hang up the phone immediately or leave that person’s office because he or she is willing to lie to you to be hired for your case.
 To be successful in court, you will need a highly respected attorney with a reputation for providing quality, credible and persuasive arguments in court.
-If an attorney is making promises or claiming to be the best family law lawyer, you can be assured that he or she probably has absolutely no credibility in the courtroom.
+If an attorney is making promises or claiming to be the best family law lawyer, he or she probably has absolutely no credibility in the courtroom.

-Before hiring a lawyer, it is best to get a referral from a lawyer who is knowledgeable with the county where your divorce is pending and you should take the time to vet that person by reviewing online reviews and by having a face-to-face meeting.
-Your children are likely the most important thing in your life and a decision should not be made without the benefit of meeting someone personally to review your case.
+Before hiring a lawyer, it is best to get a referral from a lawyer who is knowledgeable with the county where your divorce is pending, and you should take the time to vet that person by reviewing online reviews and by having a face-to-face meeting.
+Your children are likely the most important thing in your life, and you should not make a decision without the benefit of meeting someone personally to review your case.

 Can LEWIS & DICKSTEIN, P.L.L.C. help you find the best divorce or family law lawyer to help you?

 Yes!
 Although we do not handle family law or divorce cases, we work with several of the best, most well-respected family law lawyers in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County and throughout the State of Michigan.
 Because we handle so many domestic violence, criminal sexual conduct, domestic strangulation, and child abuse cases, we have the opportunity to work with and collaborate with countless family law attorneys.
-Based on our experience with these attorneys, we have been able to get a really good handle on the attorneys who have a reputation and track record of winning for fathers and those attorneys that should be avoided.
+Based on our experience with these attorneys, we have been able to identify the attorneys who have an excellent reputation and a track record of winning for fathers, and those attorneys to avoid.

-If you are looking for a lawyer that will faithfully and fearlessly fight to protect you and your children, call us today and we will be able to point you in the right direction.
+If you are looking for a lawyer that will faithfully and fearlessly fight to protect you and your children, call us today, and we will be able to point you in the right direction.
 Do not trust your fate with the lowest bidder!
-You deserve to have a lawyer by your side that will do what is necessary to win for you and we can help you find a top family law lawyer.
-Call us at (248) 263-6800 or complete a Request for Assistance Form and we will promptly contact you.
+You deserve to have a lawyer by your side that will do what is necessary to win for you, and we can help you find a top family law lawyer.